 I don’t recommend doing this as almond flour in it’s type and content can vary between brands.
 This could produce very different results to using ground almonds.
 However, if you want to experiment, you can.

 You can substitute amaretto for almond extract.
 Just lower the dry ingredients slightly by omitting 25g of powdered sugar.

 These biscuits should be stored, once cooled, in an airtight container for up to a week.

 - 3 Egg Whites

-- Mix the sugar and ground almonds together and slowly add to the egg whites.
+- Mix the sugar and ground almonds together in a separate bowl and carefully fold into the egg whites.

-- Add the vanilla and amaretto and fold in gently to ensure you keep the air in the mixture.
+- Add the vanilla and amaretto and fold in gently to to make a paste.

-- Using a teaspoon, place small balls of mixture onto a lined baking tray, leaving some room between each one to allow them to expand.
+- Place each ball on a baking tray leaving some room between each one to allow them to expand when baking.

 - Flatten each ball slightly and leave to air for at least an hour until a shell has formed.